Nikhil15082004/practice/README.md

-# practice
+# Practice
-this git reprository is for practice
+This git repository is for practice.
+My name is nikhil.
+I am studying now at IIIT sonipat